jro31/jethro-codes/_articles/projects/jethro-codes.md

 And with that, at build time our `[section]/index.js` page will create a page for _each_ section stored within our `articleSections` variable, and will fetch all of the articles for that section, creating a card for each article.

-That means that, just by adding a Markdown article within the correct sub-folder of our `_articles` folder, the article will be automatically fetched made available to our readers.
+That means that, just by adding a Markdown article within the correct sub-folder of our `_articles` folder, the article will be automatically fetched and made available to our readers.

 ```
 📦_articles